Planar graphs with the maximum number of induced 4-cycles or 5-cycles: Proof of Lemma

 Let $z_1$, $z_2$, and $z_3$ be distinct vertices in $Y\cap Y'$.
 Let $t_1$, $t_2$, and $t_3$ be (not necessarily distinct) vertices in $X'$ such that $z_i$ and $t_i$ are neighbours for each $i=1,2,3$.
 Without loss of generality, the cycle $u_2t_2z_2wb$ splits the plane into two regions, one of which contains $z_1$ and the other of which contains $z_3$.
 Again without loss of generality, $u_1$ is in the same region as $z_1$.
 Since $z_3\in Y$, there is a path of length 2 from $u_1$ to $z_3$, so $u_1$ and $z_3$ have a common neighbour among the vertices in the cycle $u_2t_2z_2wb$.
 However, $u_2\not\in N(z_3)$ since $z_3\in Y'$, $z_2\not\in N(u_1)$ since $z_2\in Y$, $w\not\in N(u_1)$ since there is an induced 5-cycle in $G$ containing the path $u_1aw$, and $b\not\in N(u_1)$ since $b\in Y$.
 Hence $t_2\in N(u_1)$, and consequently $t_2\in X$.

 Therefore all but at most two vertices in $Y\cap Y'$ have a neighbour in $X\cap X'$, but we know there are at most two vertices in $X\cap X'$, so there exists one, say $u_3$, with at least $\frac{1}{12}n$ neighbours in $Y\cap Y'$.
-Then $u_3$, $w$, and their common neighbourhood form a $K_{2,n/12}$ subgraph of $G$.
-By Lemma \ref{Ghosh Cor 1} this contains an empty $K_{2,7}$.
+Then $u_3$ and $w$ have a common neighbourhood of size at least $\frac{1}{12}n$ in $G$, so by Lemma \ref{Ghosh Cor 1} $G$ contains an empty $K_{2,7}$ whose part of size 2 is $\{u_3,w\}$.
 Let $c$ be the central vertex in the part of size seven.
+Since $u_2\in X$ and $u_3\in X\cap X'$, we have that $u_1$, $u_2$, and $u_3$ are all mutually adjacent and none are adjacent to $w$.
+The principal neighbours of $a$, $b$, and $c$ are exactly $u_1$ and $w$, $u_2$ and $w$, and $u_3$ and $w$ respectively, and thus the lemma is proved. \end{proof}